 Elliott Tong is is a Young Green Councillor for Abbey ward in Cambridge.
 He is currently standing to be a County Councillor at this years local elections in May.

 “I’m Cambridge born and bred, I’m 26 now, so I’ve lived in Cambridge most of my life.
 I studied Film and Literature for my undergrad and then I went on to do my postgrad in Early Modern Literature at York and I really wanted to get into teaching.
-I have Applied for a few PhD scholarships to do more early modern literature stuff before never quite got a scholarship.
+I have applied for a few PhD scholarships to do more early modern literature stuff but I never quite got a scholarship.

 I’m on the City Council at the moment, I won in 2023 and I’m currently going for a County Council seat.”